kunaldhariwal/OCR-Made-Simpler/README.md

 <br>  **Wordcloud** package to generate the word cloud.

-<br>I have included one simple image too!
+<br>I have included one sample image too!

 In the next version i would integrate support for pdf too.